Ilexhurst: History

 In 1921, the Ilexhurst property was acquired by a new real estate group and the area was replatted.
 The club house was renovated to also serve as a hotel.
 In 1924, the property was sold once again, now comprising 600 lots and the large clubhouse hotel.
 By 1927, it had changed hands once again.
 The Ilexhurst club house became property of the North Bradenton Beach Company, part of the Bradenton Beach development growing just south of Ilexhurst.
 The name of the clubhouse was changed to Gulf Beach Hotel and much of the southern end of the property in Ilexhurst was replatted once again under the name North Bradenton Beach.

-Through the 1930s and 1940s, the community included to grow with new single-family homes and a mobile home park.
+Through the 1930s and 1940s, the community continued to grow with new single-family homes and a mobile home park.
 The Gulf Beach Hotel became known as the Ilexhurst Hotel in the 1930s and then the Gulf Park Hotel in the 1940s.
 It would eventually burn down in 1979.

 In 1951, a proposal was defeated by public vote to incorporate Ilexhurst into the neighboring City of Bradenton Beach.
 The issue was brought up again in 1953 via petition, which required 75 percent of Ilexhurst residents to agree to be annexed into Bradenton Beach.
 That same year the issue was brought up again, this time to annex Ilexhurst into the City of Holmes Beach to the north.
-The annexation debate came to a head by the end of 1953, with Ilexhurst being split with an election calling for only the southern portion of Ilexhurst to become part of Bradenton Beach.
+The annexation debate came to a head by the end of 1953, with Ilexhurst being split with an election calling for only the southern portion of Ilex\\hurst to become part of Bradenton Beach.

 In November 1953, South Ilexhurst was annexed into Bradenton Beach.
 A few weeks later, Holmes Beach voted to annex the remaining portion of Ilexhurst.
 In February 1954, North Ilexhurst became part of the City of Holmes Beach.